 Maalika Rastogi is currently a Director and Senior Group Manager at Citigroup, in a Global Program Management Office responsible for overseeing a $250mm portfolio of regulatory commitments.
 Prior to that she served as a Senior Vice President in Franchise Risk & Strategy – Plan Implementation, also at Citigroup.
 Her previous experience includes internal strategy roles with UBS and Pfizer, as well as management consulting with Booz & Company and Katzenbach Partners.
 Maalika earned both a bachelor’s degree in Economics and an MBA from The Wharton School, University of Pennsylvania.
 She is fluent in Hindi, and conversant in Spanish and French.
 Ms. Rastogi was raised in Forest Hills, Queens and now resides in Manhattan.
 She has been involved with The Child Center of NY since 2001, having served as the Chairperson of the Asian Outreach Committee from 2009 to 2017, and as an advisor and mentor to the Child Center’s Associate Board since 2017.

-Craig Ratigan has over 12 years of experience in Commercial Banking and currently serves as Vice President/Relationship Manager of the Business Lending office at Investor’s Bank.
-He was previously a Vice President/Relationship Manager at TD Bank.
+Craig Ratigan has more than 17 years of experience in commercial banking and currently serves as Vice President/Senior Relationship Manager at TD Bank.
+He was previously a Vice President/Relationship Manager at Investors Bank.
 Craig earned his bachelor’s degree from St. John’s University in 2007 and received his MBA in 2014.
 He lives in Wantagh, NY, with his wife.

 Gelvina Rodriguez Stevenson

 Gelvina Rodriguez Stevenson is the General Counsel, Corporate Secretary, and Vice President of Government Relations at the Wistar Institute, a national cancer center.
-Previously, Gelvina was an Associate General Counsel at The Children’s Hospital of Philadelphia (CHOP), where she advises the hospital on the legal aspects of medical research and scientific innovation.
-Gelvina also provides legal support to health care providers in a number of areas including privacy, HIPAA, billing, controlled substances and obtaining valid informed consent from minors.
-Prior to working at CHOP, Gelvina was an Associate University Counsel at Weill Cornell Medical College, a Legislative Attorney for the New York City Council, an associate at Chadbourne & Parke LLP and a law clerk to The Honorable Audrey B. Collins, US District Court, Central District of California.
-Gelvina also currently works as an Adjunct Professor at the Drexel University College of Medicine in Philadelphia where she teaches a course on pharmaceutical law.
+Previously, Gelvina was an Associate General Counsel at The Children’s Hospital of Philadelphia (CHOP), where she advised the hospital on the legal aspects of medical research and scientific innovation.
+Gelvina also provides legal support to health care providers in a number of areas including privacy, HIPAA, billing, controlled substances, and obtaining valid informed consent from minors.
+Prior to working at CHOP, Gelvina was an Associate University Counsel at Weill Cornell Medical College, a Legislative Attorney for the New York City Council, an associate at Chadbourne & Parke LLP, and a law clerk to The Honorable Audrey B. Collins, U.S. District Court, Central District of California.
+Gelvina also currently works as an Adjunct Professor at the Drexel University College of Medicine in Philadelphia, where she teaches a course on pharmaceutical law.

-Gelvina holds a JD from New York University School of Law and a Master’s degree from the Woodrow Wilson School at Princeton University.
-Gelvina has served as the Vice President of the Law Alumni of Color Association of NYU Law, Co-chair of the HNBA Health and Life Sciences Committee, NY Regional President of the Hispanic National Bar Association and as a Vice Chair of the AHLA Teaching Hospitals and Academic Medical Centers practice group.
+Gelvina holds a J.D. from New York University School of Law and a master’s degree from the Woodrow Wilson School at Princeton University.
+She has served as the Vice President of the Law Alumni of Color Association of NYU Law, Co-chair of the HNBA Health and Life Sciences Committee, NY Regional President of the Hispanic National Bar Association ,and a Board Member of the American Health Law Association.
 Gelvina presents regularly at national conferences on various health law and health equity matters and is deeply committed to advancing diversity, equity, and inclusion within the legal professions generally and the health law bar in particular.

 Gelvina was raised in the Bronx and recently relocated to Philadelphia.
-Gelvina is the mom to 7-year-old twins.
+She is the mom to 11-year-old twins.

 Sunila Tejpaul is the Founder and the Head of the Forest Hills Montessori School, whose mission is to provide both creative and stimulating intellectual, artistic and developmental experiences for children ages 3 – 12.